A brief overview of some key milestones in ASI's history.

-In 2009, a global group of stakeholders from the aluminium industry, civil society, research and policy organisations, and industrial users of aluminium products joined forces to assess challenges, opportunities and needs.
-This assessment resulted in a report, the Responsible Aluminium Scoping Phase Main Report, Track Record, that summarised the industry’s environmental, social and governance sustainability-related risks and opportunities.
+A global group of stakeholders from the aluminium industry, civil society, research and policy organisations, and industrial users of aluminium products joined forces to assess challenges, opportunities and needs.
+This assessment resulted in a report, the Responsible Aluminium Scoping Phase Main Report, that summarised the industry’s environmental, social and governance sustainability-related risks and opportunities.
 The report underscored the need for an international multi-stakeholder approach that could complement existing sustainability programs throughout the aluminium industry.
 This finding ultimately led to the establishment of ASI, supported by 14 founding companies.

-The organisations supporting ASI invited the International Union for the Conservation of Nature (IUCN) to be the host and coordinator for the standard-setting process.
+The organisations supporting ASI invited the International Union for the Conservation of Nature (IUCN) to be the host and coordinator for the initial standard-setting process.
 ASI’s establishment was announced at the IUCN World Conservation Congress in September 2012.
-IUCN convened a multi-stakeholder Standards Setting Group (SSG) and co-ordinated the process from January 2013 to August 2015, resulting in the launch of version 1 of the ASI Performance Standard.
+IUCN convened a multi-stakeholder Standards Setting Group (SSG) and co-ordinated a consensus-building and consultation process resulting in the launch of version 1 of the ASI Performance Standard.

-In March 2015, ASI appointed its first Executive Director, and in June 2015 the Aluminium Stewardship Initiative Ltd was incorporated as a non-profit entity for the purposes of developing an independent, third-party certification program.
-It is anticipated that the ASI Certification program will be formally launched in late 2017.
+In May, ASI appointed its first Executive Director, and in June the Aluminium Stewardship Initiative Ltd was incorporated as a non-profit entity for the purposes of developing an independent, third-party certification program.
+It was also registered as a Charity with the Australian Charities and Not-for-Profits Commission (ACNC).